cloudback/docs/content/privacy/_index.md

 ## Introduction

-We, the MYRTLE GROUP S.A., have built the Cloudback application as a Commercial service.
+We, the MYRTLELABS S.A.S. (previosly [MYRTLE GROUP S.A.](https://docs.cloudback.it/posts/myrtlelabs/)), have built the Cloudback application as a Commercial service.
 This service is provided by us and is intended for use as is.
 We fully comply with the European General Data Protection Regulation (GDPR) laws, requirements and regulations.

 This Policy is used to inform visitors and users regarding our policies about the collection, use, and disclosure of Personal Information of anyone using the Service.